toivjon/max-pondus/README.md

 - Program workouts can be individually customized (e.g. light and intense weeks etc.).
 - User may see their own program progress and history.

-### Wild Features
-- Users may earn experience points when achieving targets or personal records.
-- Users may participate on challenge weeks.
-- Service may automically suggest to raise weights or difficulty when progressed enough.

 ## Entities
 This section contains information about the application entities and their relationships.